500,000+ students

 Get your answer in 30 seconds.
 Trusted by 500,000+ students.

-Educational Tool Only: This GPA calculator 2026 is for educational and planning purposes only.
-While we strive for accuracy using standard 4.0 scale formulas, actual GPA calculations may vary based on your school's specific grading policies, weighting systems, and rounding rules.
+Educational Tool Only: This GPA calculator is for educational and planning purposes only.
+Actual GPA calculations may vary based on your school's specific grading policies, weighting systems, and rounding rules.

 School Variations: Different schools use different GPA scales (4.0, 5.0, 100-point, etc.) and weighting methods.
 Check with your school counselor for official GPA calculations.